Expertise diversity of teams predicts originality and long-term impact in science and technology: Introduction

-However, it remains unclear about how prior expertise diversity among team members is related to the originality and the impact of work the team produces.
-Some indicators have focused on quantifying the diversity of the prior expertise among individuals, by calculating for example the Pearson correlation of the distribution across technological classes distributions\cite{nooteboom2007optimal}, a Z-score based proximity metric for research areas\cite{shi2009impact}, a frequency-inverse document frequency (TF-IDF) method for research content similarity\cite{araki2017interdisciplinary}, and a distance metric based on the Jaccard dissimilarity of researchers' references\cite{zeng2021fresh}.
-Although these methods can be used to approximate expertise diversity among team members, an effective measure should also explicitly account for the relatedness of research disciplines\cite{stirling2007general,lariv2015long}.
+However, it remains unclear how prior expertise diversity among team members is related to the originality and the impact of the work the team produces.
+Some indicators have focused on quantifying the diversity of the prior expertise among individuals, by calculating for example the Pearson correlation of the distribution across technological classes distributions\cite{nooteboom2007optimal}, a research overlap score using medical subject headings (MeSH) terms\cite{mayrose2015interplay}, a frequency-inverse document frequency (TF-IDF) method for research content similarity\cite{araki2017interdisciplinary}, latent semantic analysis for the topic similarity between researchers\cite{smith2021great}, a cosine distance estimate for prior expertise disparity\cite{hill2021adaptability}, and a distance metric based on the Jaccard dissimilarity of researchers' references\cite{zeng2021fresh}.
+Although these methods can approximate expertise diversity among team members, an effective measure should also explicitly account for the relatedness of research disciplines\cite{stirling2007general,lariv2015long}.
 For instance, ecology has more interactions with environmental science and evolutionary biology than condensed matter physics.
 Similarly, artificial intelligence is more deeply influenced by mathematics and computer science compared to organic chemistry.
 Therefore, ecologists should on average have higher expertise similarity to environmental scientists and evolutionary biologists than condensed matter physicists, and the knowledge possessed by artificial intelligence researchers may be more related to the knowledge of mathematicians and computer scientists than that of organic chemists.